red-dev-inc/subnet-evm/README.md

 Set `$GOPATH` environment variable properly for Go to look for Go Workspaces.
 Please read [this](https://go.dev/doc/gopath_code) for details.
 You can verify by running `echo $GOPATH`.

-As a few software will be installed into `$GOPATH/bin`, please make sure that `$GOPATH/bin` is in your `$PATH`, otherwise, you may get error running the commands below
+As a few software will be installed into `$GOPATH/bin`, please make sure that `$GOPATH/bin` is in your `$PATH`, otherwise, you may get error running the commands below.

 ## Clone Subnet-evm